Affiliate links on Android Authority may earn us a commission. Learn more.

 Consider your use cases realistically.
 Though a scooter is perfect for commuting and errands in urban environments, it can potentially be a bad choice for the same things in suburbs or rural areas.
 Electric bikes and motorcycles are typically better, given features like pedal assist and/or bigger batteries.

 Things open up considerably if you’re just interested in having fun, since electric scooters have next to no learning curve.
 You should however be prepared for the fact that higher-end models are big and heavy, making them difficult to get home if they break down or run out of power.
 Electric skateboards and unicycles are superior if you need maximum portability and can afford the time to learn them.
-Some stand-up scooters (like the Unagi One) are built to be easy to carry, but sacrifice range, speed, and the ability to handle rough terrain.
+Some stand-up scooters (like the Unagi Model One Voyager) are built to be easy to carry, but sacrifice range, speed, and the ability to handle rough terrain.

 What to look for when shopping for an electric scooter

 When ordering online, always prefer brands with polished websites, long warranties, and a robust support system if things go south.
 It can be tempting to buy stand-up scooters off sites like AliExpress at bargain-basement prices — a lot of designs share the same Chinese parts, after all — but you’re taking a gamble that your vehicle will be shipped on time and intact, never mind quality control or getting support.
 Some of the more reputable stand-up electric scooter brands include (but aren’t limited to):

 The simplest way to find reputable brands for traditional sit-down scooters is to browse in person at a dealership.
 You’ll get a chance to test ride different models, and know instantly where to take your scooter for repairs.
 Some dealerships may even have riding schools to help with licensing.